DaddyBearSEA/learning-journal/README.md

 ### Lists numbered and bulleted
 Numbered lists are
-1.
+1. Item 1
-2.
+2. Item 2
-3.
+3. Item 3

  or

-1.
+1. Item 1
-1.
+1. Item 2
-1.
+1. Item 3

-` The `1` multiple times is easier because long lists you don't have to worry about the numbering of the list `*` or `-` are used for bullets and spacing after would indent and make the bullet different
+The `1` multiple times is easier because long lists you don't have to worry about the numbering of the list

+**`*` or `-` are used for bullets and spacing after would indent and make the bullet different**

 Here is a bullet list done with `*`
 * Bullet one